 You will see a new folder “letsencrypt” created in your present working directory

 drwxr-xr-x.
 14 root root 4096 Mar 6 01:00 letsencrypt

 Execute below command to install its all dependency

-- It will prompt to choose if you would like to allow HTTP and HTTPS both or ONLY HTTPS.
+It will prompt you to choose if you would like to allow HTTP and HTTPS both or ONLY HTTPS.

-You see the entire process to get SSL cert is very easy.
-If you are looking for SSL cert in free then you may tryout Let’s Encrypt.
+You see, the entire process to get SSL cert is very easy.

-Once you have SSL certificate enabled for your website then don’t forget to have proper monitoring in place so you get notified before it expires.
+Once you have an SSL certificate enabled for your website, then don’t forget to test the site for SSL/TLS vulnerability and misconfiguration.

 As the founder of Geekflare, I’ve helped millions to excel in the digital realm.
 Passionate about technology, I’m on a mission to explore the world and amplify growth for professionals and businesses alike.